You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 It is illegal and dangerous to hold a child in your lap when travelling.

-By law, all children under 150cm in height or under 36kg in weight must use the correct child seat or booster when travelling in a car or goods vehicle.
 This usually means your child will need to be in a car seat until they are around 12 years old.
 But it depends on their height and weight.

-Taxis are exempt from this law.
+Taxis are not included in this law.

 Picking the right car seat